-7 groundcover bushes that bloom in spring
+7 groundcover shrubs that flower in spring

 Our selection of flowering groundcover plants